Why Switch from Rocket Money?

 | Pine AI | AI Bill Negotiator | AI-powered calls & emails, Subscription cancellation, Handles complex service tasks | Pay-per-task model | iOS, Web |

-| Monarch Money | Manual Budgeting | Customizable dashboard, Joint finance tracking, Net worth sync | Starts at $14.99/month | iOS, Android, Web |
+| Monarch Money | Manual Budgeting | Customizable dashboard, Joint finance tracking, Net worth sync | Starts at $14.99/month and $99 a year | iOS, Android, Web |

 | Copilot Money | Automated Budgeting | Smart categorization, Investment tracking, Recurring expense detection | $13/month or $95/year | iOS, Mac, Android (beta) |